-Classes in the Philippines normally start in June but this year (2020), they have been postponed to August 24.
-There is so much positive and negative feedback on this, but education must continue and I totally agree with that.
-So to carry on with the education, the Department of Education (DepEd) has proposed 3 learning alternatives that students and parents can choose from, depending on the availability of resources and other limitations.
+Classes in the Philippines usually start in June, but this year (2020), they have been postponed to August 24.
+There is so much positive and negative feedback on this, but Education must continue, and I agree with that.
+To carry on with the Education, the Department of Education (DepEd) has proposed three learning alternatives that students and parents can choose from, depending on the availability of resources and other limitations.

 3 DISTANCE LEARNING MODALITIES

 A printed copy of the modules will be sent to the houses of the students.
 They will have to coordinate with their respective Barangay Centers to pick up the printed modules in some areas.
 If technology is present such as computers, tablets, and smartphones, students could get a copy of the module in a digital format such as a CD, flash drive, or PDF copies via email.

 Blended learning is a combination of online distance learning, modular distance learning, or even with the use of TV/Radio based instruction.

 With a blended learning option, there are Synchronous and Asynchronous learning models.

 Synchronous learning happens in real-time.
 That is when students interact with their teachers using video conferencing tools such as Zoom and Google Meet.

 Asynchronous learning is the opposite.
 Teachers and students are not online at the same time.
 Teachers give instructions, reading materials, or have students watch a video using different Learning Management Solutions (LMS) such as Google Classroom, Edmodo, Schoology, ClassDojo, etc...
 And students could work at their own pace without real-time interactions.
 But teachers will be there to help students at any time if they have any queries.